 Then, I de-virginized an awesome buck knife that was a gift from Coral and Randy Maxwell last year, and gutted my first mule deer with it.
 Aarron was an awesome teacher, and it made me laugh at how funny I must have looked to both Matt and Aarron with the knife in my hand, still shaking, and blood up to my elbow and covering my pants–still smiling.

-It was a day I will never forget…well, technically, a morning I will never forget, as Aarron had said “we will find you a buck”, and by golly George, we found a decent one for sure!
-A huge thank you to those two for putting up with me before, during and after this phenomenal day.
+It was a day I will never forget…well, technically, a morning I will never forget.
+Aarron had said “we will find you a buck”, and by golly, we found a decent one, for sure!
+A huge thank you to those two for putting up with me before, during and after a phenomenal day.
 This was definitely one of the best hunts I have had, and I am stoked to fill up the freezer.
-I will be doing a head mount on this guy.
+I will be doing a head mount on this beauty.

 Oh, and one of my favorite parts was actually going through the “WITH GAME” side of the hunting check station just outside of Darby.
 That was a first for me, and of course that was a photo-worthy moment.
 A day later, I’m still smiling, but the shaking has subsided. 😀